IAMRonHIT/project/Gemini/streaming.md

 # Streaming Implementation

-This document details the streaming implementation for Gemini models in the Ron AI platform.
+This document details the streaming implementation for Gemini models in the IntelAgents.

 ## Overview